Clevenio/Hond/README.rst

 Note
 ====

-This project is created and maintained for Clevenio. see https://github.com/Clevenio
+This project is created and maintained for Uptimedog. see https://github.com/Uptimedog